soulgraph/soulscript-spec/README.md

 We welcome contributions!
 Some ways to get involved:

 - Craft new souls in the playground and share them with the community
-- Submit constructiveimprovements to the repo or `spec/SPEC.md`
+- Submit constructive improvements to the repo or `spec/SPEC.md`
 - Join discussions and get involved in [our community Discord](https://discord.gg/TpavQZnT)

 ## Quick Start